Jack MyersJack Myers ThinkTank

 With over 25 years of experience guiding the world’s top leaders in business, education and community via individual, small group and full-staff trainings, Kryss Shane MS, MSW, LSW, LMSW (she/her) has been featured as America’s go-to Leading LGBT+ Expert in The New York Times, ABC News, Yahoo!, and CNN.
 Her writing has also appeared in the Journal of Nonprofit Education and Leadership, Huffington Post, International Council of Professors of Educational Leadership, The New Social Worker Magazine, and many more.

 Shane is known for helping businesses address their unique Diversity, Equity, and Inclusion needs in an approachable, manageable and actionable way.
 This includes alterations to physical spaces, updating hiring practices, re-drafting policies and procedures and more.
 Shane holds two master’s degrees, two licenses to practice mental healthcare, and she is currently working toward her PhD in Leadership while serving as a Lecturer at Columbia University and an Adjunct Professor at University of Massachusetts Global, Fordham University, and National Louis University.

-MediaVillage columnist Michael Farmer is the author of Madison Avenue Manslaughter: An Inside View of Fee-Cutting Clients, Profit-Hungry Owners and Declining Ad Agencies (Third Edition, 2019), which won four publishers' awards for excellence in marketing and advertising.
-It includes a foreword by Sir Martin Sorrell.
-His column, Madison Avenue Makeover, expands on themes from the book, outlining problems and solutions in the advertising industry today.
+Michael Farmer is the author of Madison Avenue Makeover: The Transformation of Huge and the Redefinition of the Ad Agency Business,to be released in June 2023.
+He also wrote the award-winning Madison Avenue Manslaughter, an inside view of fee-cutting clients, profit-hungry owners and declining ad agencies (Third Edition, 2019), which won four publishers’ awards for excellence in marketing and advertising.

-Farmer is Chairman and CEO of Farmer & Company LLC, strategy consulting firms for advertisers and agencies.
-He also serves as a professor of Branding and Integrated Communications at The City College of New York (CCNY).
+Farmer is Chairman and CEO of Farmer & Company LLC, a strategy consulting firm for advertisers and agencies.
+He also serves as Professor of Branding and Integrated Communications at The City College of New York (CCNY).
 He has an MBA from Harvard Business School and was previously a Director of Bain & Company.